kavia-common/ez-learning-migration-283845/README.md

 Uses [Thymeleaf](https://www.thymeleaf.org/) as the template engine for the Frontend, which was styled using [Materialize](https://materializecss.com/).

-The backend is developed in Java 8, using [Spring Boot](https://spring.io/projects/spring-boot) with Spring MVC, Spring JPA and Spring Security dependencies.
+The backend is developed in Java using [Spring Boot](https://spring.io/projects/spring-boot) with Spring MVC, Spring JPA and Spring Security dependencies.

 It has 2 application profiles, one for development and one for production.
 The dev profile uses an in memory [H2 Database](https://www.h2database.com/), while the production one uses [MySql](https://www.mysql.com/).
-Both of them use Sql versioning with [Flyway](https://flywaydb.org/).
+Both of them use SQL versioning with [Flyway](https://flywaydb.org/).

-The web application is hosted in [Heroku](https://www.heroku.com/), while the MySql database is hosted in a [AWS RDS](https://aws.amazon.com/rds/) instance.
+The web application is hosted in [Heroku](https://www.heroku.com/), while the MySql database is hosted in an [AWS RDS](https://aws.amazon.com/rds/) instance.

 ---